batkinson/colbertix/README.md

 A simple program that automates finding and registering for tickets to the Colbert Report using their web site.

+## Why?

+There is already a twitter feed Spiffomatic64, or @DailyTix, that provides a real-time view of available tickets for the Colbert Report and the Daily Show.
+What purpose does this serve?

+Well, after a number of attempts to snag tickets by clicking the link and filling out the form only to see that the tickets were already taken, I decided to change my strategy.
+Colbert tickets seem to be more scarce, and while the twitter feed is helpful in identifying when there are tickets, with an average delay of 1/2 its polling interval, it didn't help to registering for the tickets.
+I needed a seeker-missile or a ninja-sniper.

+This program uses a real browser to not only identify when tickets are available, but it immediately register for them at computer-speeds.
+Armed with this program I got tickets for the time I wanted, the first time, and without having to monitor twitter.

 ## Requirements

 To run this program, you'll need: